alexa/amazon-pay-alexa-utils-for-nodejs/README.md

 ### Get Permission Status

-Knowing if a custoemr has accepted Amazon Pay permissions is essential.
+Knowing if a customer has accepted Amazon Pay permissions is essential.
 The following method makes this job as easy as possible for you.

 ```javascript
 const AmazonPay = require('@amazonpay/amazon-pay-alexa-utils');